RISCY-Lib/GeneratedUniversalTestSuite/docs/actions.md

 A Sequence action type includes the information of a specific sequence to generate.

-    [ {type:"seq",seq_lib,seq_name,config(optional)}]
+    [ {type:"seq",seq_lib,seq_name,config(optional)},config_set[]]

 The sequence library the sequence is a part of, and the sequence_name must be included, but the configuration option is optional.
 If no configuration is spefcificed then the Default one will be used.
+A configuration set will only be considered when in a scenario_set object.

 ## Scenario ##

 A Scenario action type includes the information of a specific senario to generate.
 The scenario library it is a part of must be included, but the configuration option is optional.
 If no configuration is spefcificed then the Default one will be used.

-    [ {type:"scenario",scenario_lib,scenario_name,config(optional)}]
+    [ {type:"scenario",scenario_lib,scenario_name,config(optional), config_set[]}]
 ## Repeat ##
 A set of actions, or the previous action can be repeated through the Repeat action.